therohitdas/twitterbot/README.md

 * More features to come....

 ### How to Install:
 1. Download or clone this repo.
-Link (Updated Soon!). :file_folder:
+[Dowload it from Here!](https://github.com/therohitdas/twitterbot/archive/master.zip). :file_folder:
 2. Install Tweepy by using following command - ```pip install tweepy```

 3. Fill out the `Credentials.py` file with relevent Keys.